Padangbai

 These 3 mini islands have slopes and walls covered with a variety of Corals.

 The visibility can be up to 30 metres between June and October.
-You will encounter many different fish on this side and at Shark junction,

-it is all in the name, a 95% chance to see one of those beauties.
+You will encounter many different fish on this side and at Shark junction, it is all in the name, a 95% chance to see one of those beauties.

-Occasionally Manta Rays and Mola-mola's (Oceanic Sunfish) can be seen here.
+Occasionally Manta rays and Mola-mola's (Oceanic Sunfish) can be seen here.

 Beware: around new moon the currents are tricky!